ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Using IBM templates
 {: #shared_vcd-ops-guide-ibm-templates}

 If the VM is deployed from the IBM templates that are provided in the public catalog, the initial password that was generated during power-on is required when you first log in to the VM.
-You can find this password on the VM **Details** page.
+You can find this password on the VM details page.

 If you use the tenant portal **Password Reset** field to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
 If you change the password in the tenant portal without doing so, the password does not work in the Windows VM template.
 {:important}

-1. From the **Guest OS Customization** pane, click **EDIT** and locate the **Password Reset** section.
-Then, locate the password in the **Specify password** field.
+1. From the **Guest OS Customization** pane, click **EDIT**.
+2. From the **Edit Guest Properties** pane, locate the password in the **Specify password** field.
-2. After a successful login with the initial password, reset the password and log in again with the new password.
+2. After a successful login with the initial password, return to the **Edit Guest Properties** pane to reset the password and log in again with the new password.

 ## vApps
 {: #shared_vcd-ops-guide-vapps}

 A vApp consists of one or more VMs that communicate over a network and use resources and services in a virtual data center.

-1. From the tenant portal, and click **Data Centers**.
-2. Under **Virtual Data Center**, click the virtual data center under which to create the vApp.
-3. Under **Compute** in the right pane, select **vApp**.
-4. In the left pane, click **NEW vAPPS**.
-5. Enter the vApp name and click **Create**.
+Create the vApp, then add VMs and networks.

 You can now add VMs and networks to the vApp.